rcsb/PointSuite/README.md

+2024-August-22 please note we are in the process of updating documentation for this repository in the "docs" folder.

 # Pointsuite

 PointSuite is a set of programs to process macromolecular assemblies described by point and helical symmetry operations, with the goals of uniform annotation, archiving, and viewing.
 In order to handle coordinates deposited in any orthogonal Cartesian frame, the relationships between the deposition, standard point and crystal frames are captured as frame transformations.
 For example, the transformation required to move icosahedral virus structures from deposited position to the standard frame shown at left is calculated and recorded.
 All point symmetries are fully handled; helical entries are handled only for non-crystal cases.